 Statutory guidance School Action Staff monitor and record the "Schools should review the effectiveness of the support and interventions and their intervention to ensure that it is impact on the pupil's progress should be having a positive impact. reviewed in line with the agreed date."
-Consider the quality, effectiveness "The impact and quality of the support and impact of provision and and interventions should be evaluated evaluate this along with the child's along with the views of the pupil and family and other professionals. their parents.
+Consider the quality, effectiveness "The impact and quality of the support and impact of provision and evaluate this along with the child's and interventions should be evaluated along with the views of the pupil and family and other professionals. their parents.
 This should feed back into Celebrate all successes with the analysis of the pupil's needs." the child and family.
 "Support should then be revised in light of the Consider if there is a requirement pupil's progress and development, deciding to undertake a further assess on any changes to the support and outcomes plan - do review cycle or early in consultation with the parent and the pupil." help intervention cycle.
-Consider referrals to external agencies
+Consider referrals to external agencies for additional support (Children & families, Inclusion, Healthy Child, COMPASS)